buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcMapConversionScaled.md

 # IfcMapConversionScaled

-An _IfcMapConversionScaled_ is a type of _IfcMapConversion_ that along with an EPSG code supplies factors for coordinate conversion.
+An _IfcMapConversionScaled_ is a type of _IfcMapConversion_ that supplies factors for coordinate conversion.
 The usage is restricted to when factors are explicitly exchanged.

 > NOTE  Typically, these are relatively smaller facilities such as buildings where constant factors are agreed on a project.